ctornquist/react-notes/README.md

 ## To View
-The app is hosted on surge using this link: [ct-cs52-reactnotes.surge.sh](ct-cs52-reactnotes.surge.sh)
+The app is hosted on surge using this link: [ct-cs52-reactnotes.surge.sh](ct-cs52-reactnotes.surge.sh) ^link is weird oh gh so might have to copy/paste

 To view in local development environment:
 1. yarn install